JiahuaDong/CCVD/README.md

 ## Contact
-If you have any questions, you are very welcome to email dongjiahua1995@gmail.com.
+If you have any questions, you are very welcome to email dongjiahua1995@gmail.com or wangxudong@sia.cn.

 ## BibTeX